Last Updated on May 27, 2021 by Ines

 While some babies start rolling over as early as 3 or 4 months of age, most of them learn it by 6 to 7 months of age.
 However, she must master it before you even think to place a bumper into her crib.

-The crib bumper should no longer pose a risk to suffocation or strangulation for a healthy one-year-old.
+The crib bumper should no longer pose a risk of suffocation or strangulation for a healthy one-year-old.
 However, a different problem arises.
 Toddlers can use bumper pads as a step for climbing out of the crib, which can also lead to injuries.
 So, it is better to avoid them entirely.

 Are breathable crib bumpers safe?